aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 #### CDK and SSO

-CDK and AWS SSO are not yet friends (see github issue [5455](https://github.com/aws/aws-cdk/issues/5455)).
-So since in the future we will have to deploy infrastructure as code apps into multiple environment, we  will need to make it work.
+CDK and AWS SSO are not yet friends (see GitHub issue [5455](https://github.com/aws/aws-cdk/issues/5455)).
+Since in the future we will have to deploy infrastructure as code apps into multiple environments, we  will need to make it work.

-There is several workaround and here is one using a quick utility written in nodejs called "cdk-sso-sync":
+There are several workarounds and here is one using a quick utility written in Nodejs called "cdk-sso-sync":

 ```
 npm install -g cdk-sso-sync